-I've spoken to many firm principals and executives who have an extensive presence online... and I've also spoken with more than a few owners or executives of financial services firms who have "put their toe in the water" a few times with online marketing and have got burnt... or who are ticking along at a relatively low level, without feeling like they've really cracked the online code.
+I've spoken to many firm mortgage brokers who have an extensive presence online... and I've also spoken with more than a few brokers who have "put their toe in the water" a few times with online marketing and have got burnt... or who are ticking along at a relatively low level, without feeling like they've really cracked the online code.

-We'll devote most of the rest of this report to successfully navigating the online space to drive leads and clients in the financial services sector.
+We'll devote most of the rest of this report to successfully navigating the online space to drive leads and clients in the home loans sector.